 chartjunks, but you don’t have to be one of those.
 Whether you choose a graph or a table, it doesn’t matter as long as you make clarity your goal.

-I am a Graphic Designer with a passion for creating engaging content and bringing a lot of inspiration and experience from the editorial field into graphic design.
-In a very rewarding career through editorial design roles in diverse industries, I have had
+She has a passion for creating engaging content and bringing a lot of inspiration and experience from the editorial field into graphic design.
+In a very rewarding career through editorial design roles in diverse industries, she has had a measurable impact

-Primarily focused on completely new ways of doing editorials, I excel at creating designs that generate interest while capturing the heart of the storyline.
-Specifically my expertise includes conceptualizing and integrating design solutions across digital,
+Primarily focused on completely new ways of doing editorials, she excels at creating designs that generate interest while capturing the heart of the storyline.
+Specifically her expertise includes conceptualizing and integrating design solutions across

 digital, direct and print from creative brief to final delivery.

 She thrives on challenge and challenging people and always has an upbeat and collaborative attitude, which makes a good combo on Mondays.